 - Since 2010, Ms. Meriwether has been included in the US News and World Report Publication of “Best Lawyers in America” in the field of Antitrust Law, and she has been named a “Pennsylvania Super Lawyer” every year since 2005.
 Ms. Meriwether has attained the highest rating, “AV”, from Martindale-Hubbell.

 Jurisdictions Admitted to Practice

-Ms. Meriwether is admitted to practice in the Commonwealth of Pennsylvania, the United States Supreme Court, the United States Courts of Appeals for the First, Second, Third, Seventh and Tenth Circuits and the United States District Court for the Eastern District of Pennsylvania.
+Ms. Meriwether is admitted to practice in the Commonwealth of Pennsylvania, the United States Supreme Court, the United States Courts of Appeals for the First, Second, Third, Seventh, Tenth and Eleventh Circuits and the United States District Court for the Eastern District of Pennsylvania.